mansoorafzal/AspnetMicroservices/README.md

 # Microservices
 Implementation is based on the online course on Microservices.
-It aims to show the working and communication amoing separate stand-alone Microservices with RabbitMQ, MassTransit, gRPC, MediatR and Ocelot.
+It aims to show the working and communication amoing separate stand-alone Microservices using different databases (MongoDB, Redis, PostgreSQL, MySQL, SQL Server) and integrating with RabbitMQ, MassTransit, gRPC, MediatR, Ocelot, Elasticsearch and Kibana.

 It includes following packages:
 <br> AutoMapper